Portuguese verb DAR – 7 ways to use it

 More about this fascinating term here.

-Ele deu mole e nem falou com a menina. » He whimped-out and didn't even talk to the girl.
+Ele deu mole e nem falou com a menina. ➜ He chickened-out and didn't even talk to the girl.

-A garota deu mole na festa e beijou todo mundo! » The girl was easy at the party and made out with everyone!
+A garota deu mole na festa e beijou todo mundo! ➜ The girl was a pushover at the party and kissed everyone!

-O cara deu mole e perdeu o jogo. » The guy played poorly and lost the game.
+O cara deu mole e perdeu o jogo. ➜ The guy dropped the ball and lost the game.

 More examples of DAR